SpinalHDL/rvls/README.md

 `rv store bro $hartId $id`
 - store bro meaning "A memory store broadcast"
-- Make the related store visible to all other memory views (used for memory ordering accross CPUs)
+- Make the related store visible to all other memory views (used for memory ordering across CPUs)

 `rv store sc $hartId $failure`
 - Specify if a given "store conditional" succeeded